 To test for heterogeneity in effect by the nature of the occupation, I compare households with household head in the formal occupations to those households with the household head in the informal occupations.
-Here, I define formal occupations as comprising of businessmen, industrial workers, managers, self-employed professionals and entrepreneurs, and all the whitecollar occupations.
+Here, I define formal occupations as comprising of businessmen, industrial workers, managers, self-employed professionals and entrepreneurs, and all the white-collar occupations.
 Similarly, informal occupations include farmers, agricultural laborers, wage laborers, and small traders.
 Figure 3a shows the probability of the purchase of durable goods for formal and informal workers.
 The figure shows a decline for both workers, indicating that the effect on the purchase of durable goods purchase was not limited to informal workers only.
-Table 3 tests for a differential change in the probability of buying durable asset for formal and informal occupations.
-This regression is obtained by first, creating two time series from the household data, one for the formal workers and the other one for the informal workers.
+Panel A of Table 3 tests for a differential change in the probability of buying durable asset for formal and informal occupations.
+This regression is obtained by first, creating two time series from the household data, one for consumption does not pick up even after the liquidity is restored which is something that should be explored in further research.

+the formal workers and the other one for the informal workers.
 I use these time series as dependent variables and include a dummy for formal workers and interact this dummy with all the other dummy variables.
+The number of observations used in the regression is thus 92, which comprises of 46 monthly observations for the two groups.
 PostFormal shows the differential change of formal workers after the shock as compared to the informal workers.
 The interaction coefficient is -0.0165 which shows interestingly that the probability of buying durable assets for formal sector fell by 1.6 percentage points more as compared to the informal sector.
 However, the coefficient is not statistically significant and I cannot reject that the coefficient is 0 in this case.

-To test for heterogeneity in effect by the economic well-being of the households, I compare households with below and above the median of the average household non-durable expenditure before demonetization.
-Figure 3b shows the probability of purchasing durable good in the previous four months for below and above median expenditure households and we can see that there is a decline in the probability after demonetization for both types of households.
-Table 4 tests for a differential change in the probability of buying a durable asset by pre-demonetization expenditure.
+To test for heterogeneity in effect by the economic well-being of the households, I compare households with below and above the median of the average household non-durable expenditure before demonstration.
+Figure 3b shows the probability of purchasing durable good in the previous four months for below and above median expenditure households and we can see that there is a decline in the probability after demonstration for both types of households.
+Panel B of Table 3 tests for a differential change in the probability of buying a durable asset by pre-demonetization expenditure.
 The interaction coefficient of -0.0335 indicates that the durable consumption actually fell by 3 percentage points more for those households who are above the median expenditure in the pre-demonetization period.
 Comparing to the baseline probabilities of the two groups, the decline is approximately 17% higher for above-median expenditure households.
 A relatively higher decline, both in absolute and proportional terms, in durable consumption for richer households could be there if both kinds of households struggled to buy durable goods due to cash constraints and reduced their durable consumption to a similar low level which shows up as a higher decline for households with a higher baseline probability of durable purchases.
 We can see in the figure 3b as well that the probability of purchasing durable asset for both groups is very close to each other after demonetization.
 Another reason could be that due to an already higher durable consumption level, the additional purchases that the relatively richer households did not make during this period were mostly luxury purchases which they could afford to postpone.
 Thus, the relatively richer households could reduce durable consumption at a higher rate at a relatively lower cost as compared to the poorer households.